In the City of Maribyrnong the number of families with children under 12 years is projected to increase by 30% in the next fifteen years.

 - Maribyrnong River Children’s Centre (2016)

-- Church St Children’s Centre (currently under construction)
+- Church St Children’s Centre (construction to commence soon)

 If you have any queries regarding infrastructure development in the early years please call the Early Years Capital Works Project Officer on 9688 0200.